incident-response7 min read15 May 2026

 • Data was pseudonymised or anonymised

-• You have confirmed the recipient has agreed to destroy the data
+• Confirmed recipient agreed to destroy the data

-• The breach was internal and contained before any external access occurred
+• Breach was internal and contained before external access

 Step 5: Notify the PDPC (Within 3 Days of Assessment)

-How to notify: Submit via the PDPC's Personal Data Breach Portal at go.gov.sg/pbp.
-You will need to provide:
+Submit via the PDPC's Personal Data Breach Portal at go.gov.sg/pbp.

-You can submit an initial notification and follow up with more details later — the PDPC recognises that investigations take time.
-What matters is that you notify within the window, not that every detail is finalised.
+You can submit an initial notification and follow up with details later.
+The PDPC understands investigations take time.
+What matters is notifying within the window.

 Step 6: Notify Affected Individuals (If Significant Harm Is Likely)

-Avoid the temptation to downplay the breach in your notification.
-The PDPC has consistently found in enforcement decisions that misleading or incomplete individual notifications compound the original breach violation.
-Be honest, be specific, and be helpful.
+Do not downplay the breach.
+The PDPC has found in multiple enforcement decisions that misleading or incomplete notifications make the original violation worse.
+Be honest, specific, and helpful.

 Step 7: Remediate and Prevent Recurrence